deeprajMajumder/Popcorn-Picks/README.md

-# Dynamic Icon - Android App
+# Popcorn Picks- Android App

 ## Overview
 This android project Movie Explorer app that allows users to browse a list of movies and view